torvalds/linux/Documentation/driver-api/cxl/allocation/reclaim.rst

 cpusets.mems_allowed quirk
 --------------------------
-In Linux v6.15 and below, demotion does not respect :code:`cpusets.mems_allowed` when migrating pages.
+In GNU/Linux v6.15 and below, demotion does not respect :code:`cpusets.mems_allowed` when migrating pages.
 As a result, if demotion is enabled, vmscan cannot guarantee isolation of a container's memory from nodes not set in mems_allowed.

-In Linux v6.XX and up, demotion does attempt to respect :code:`cpusets.mems_allowed`; however, certain classes of shared memory originally instantiated by another cgroup (such as common libraries - e.g. libc) may still be demoted.
+In GNU/Linux v6.XX and up, demotion does attempt to respect :code:`cpusets.mems_allowed`; however, certain classes of shared memory originally instantiated by another cgroup (such as common libraries - e.g. libc) may still be demoted.
 As a result, the mems_allowed interface still